cnp3/ebook/principles/reliability.rst

 .. index:: persistence timer

 ..
 To solve this problem, transport protocols rely on a special timer : the `persistence timer`.
-This timer is started by the sender whenever it receives an acknowledgement advertising a receive window set to `0`.
-When the timer expires, the sender retransmits an old segment in order to force the receiver to send a new acknowledgement, and hence send the current receive window size.
+This timer is started by the sender whenever it receives an acknowledgment advertising a receive window set to `0`.
+When the timer expires, the sender retransmits an old segment in order to force the receiver to send a new acknowledgment, and hence send the current receive window size.

 ..
- ..  note:: Negative acknowledgements
+ ..  note:: Negative acknowledgments

 ..
 To conclude our description of the basic mechanisms found in transport protocols, we still need to discuss the impact of segments arriving in the wrong order.
 If two consecutive segments are reordered, the receiver relies on their sequence numbers to reorder them in its receive buffer.
 Unfortunately, as transport protocols reuse the same sequence number for different segments, if a segment is delayed for a prolonged period of time, it might still be accepted by the receiver.
 This is illustrated in the figure below where segment `D(1,b)` is delayed.